pritamqu/pritamqu.github.io/index.md

 ### Mentoring
 <!-- <hr> -->

 I work with many students at the undergraduate, master’s, and PhD levels.
-The following is a selected list of individuals with whom I worked closely, typically my work with them resulted in a paper.
+The following is a selected list of individuals with whom I worked closely.

 <ul class="mentee-list" markdown="0">
 <!-- <li class="mentee-item">